Vocabulary

 Proficient

-General · Discussing world politics and global power
+General · Talking about world politics and power

-Work & Careers · Discussing power and influence in organisations
+Work & Careers · Power and influence in organisations

-Work & Careers · Dealing with uncertainty at work
+Work & Careers · Navigating uncertainty at work

-Work & Careers · Talking about uncertainty and risk
+Work & Careers · Talking about risk and decision-making